marevers/pleasant-cli/README.md

-  completion  Generate the autocompletion script for the specified shell config      Interact with pleasant-cli configuration create      Creates entries or folders get         Gets entries, folders or access levels help        Help about any command login       Log in to Pleasant Password Server search      Search for entries and folders matching a query
+  completion  Generate the autocompletion script for the specified shell config      Interact with pleasant-cli configuration create      Creates entries or folders delete      Archives or deletes entries or folders or user access assignments for them get         Gets entries, folders, access levels, server info or password strength help        Help about any command login       Log in to Pleasant Password Server search      Search for entries and folders matching a query